 First, you display the window you used to enter the transaction.
-In the case of customer payments, click the Customer Center icon and select the customer you need.
+In the case of customer payments, click the Customer Center icon and then select the customer you need.
 You see a list of that customer's transactions on the right side.
-Double-click the payment transaction you want to change, and the original payments screen appears.
-And then you make your changes.
-Then you click Save & Close.
+Doubleclick the payment transaction you want to change, and the original payments screen appears.
+Make your changes.
+Then click Save & Close.
 Pretty straightforward, right?

-If you already recorded a deposit that includes the payment you want to delete or edit, you need to delete the deposit before you can delete or edit the payment.
+If you've already recorded a deposit that includes the payment you want to delete or edit, you need to delete the deposit before you can delete or edit the payment.